 In accordance with the "Campus Sex Crimes Prevention Act" of 2000, which amended the Jacob Wetterling Crimes Against Children and Sexually Violent Offender Registration Act, The Clery Act, and the Family Educational Rights and Privacy Act of 1974 Franklin & Marshall College Department of Public Safety provides a link to the Pennsylvania State Police Sex Offender Registry.
-This act requires that institutions of higher education advise a campus community on the whereabouts of information regarding registered sex offenders.
+This act requires that institutions of higher education advise a Campus Community on the whereabouts of information regarding registered sex offenders.
 Persons who are registered sex offenders must also disclose this information to the institution of higher education where they are employed, carry a vocation, or are a student.

-Information can be obtained by calling the State Police Megan's Law unit at 866-771-3170.
-This information, as well as who has to register, and the sexually violent predator list, is also available online at www.pameganslaw.state.pa.us.
-In addition, similar information for the Lancaster area (including Franklin & Marshall College) can be obtained by contacting the Lancaster City Police Department at 717-735-3357.
+Information can be obtained by calling the State Police Megan's Law unit at (866) 771-3170.
+This information, as well as who has to register, and the sexually violent predator list, is also available online at Pennsylvania's Megan's Law.
+In addition, similar information for the Lancaster area (including Franklin & Marshall College) can be obtained by contacting the Lancaster City Police Department at (717) 735-3300.